 - Poor Signage: Often time, the signs that show proper direction or the warning signs are either in poor repair or insufficient in design.
 This can cause even an awake and unimpaired driver to make a mistake.

-- Purposeful WWD: In a small percentage but significant number of accidents the driver enters the wrong way on purpose in an attempt to end their life or harm others.
+- Purposeful WWD: In a small percentage but a significant number of accidents the driver enters the wrong way on purpose in an attempt to end their life or harm others.

 Common Injuries With Head-On Collisions